 Let $S\subset \partial_e(T)$ be a Borel subset.
 Denote by $M_S=\{\mu_t: t\in \Delta,\, \mu_t(\eD\setminus S)=0\}.$ In other words, $M_S$ is the set of those Borel probability measures on $\Delta$ concentrated on $S.$ In what follows we may identify $t$ with $\mu_t$ and $M_S$ with the subset of those points in $\Delta$ whose associated extremal boundary measures concentrated on $S.$ Denote by ${\rm conv}(S)$ the convex hull of $S.$ Note that ${\rm conv}(S)\subset M_S\subset \overline{{\rm conv}(S)}.$ \end{df}

-If $\DT$ is a Bauer simplex, i.e., $\eD$ is closed, and, $K$ and $F$ are two disjoint closed subsets of $\eD.$ Then there exists $f\in \Aff(\DT)$ with $0\le f\le 1$ such that $f|_K=0$ and $f|_F=1.$ From the proof of Proposition \ref{Pquotientnorm}, one sees that a separable algebraically simple \CA\, $A$ with $T(A)=\DT$ has property (TE).
-Note that this holds without assuming strict comparison and surjectivity of $\Gamma.$ It is clear that property (TE) is closely related to some separation property of $T(A).$ It turns out that it also closely related to the tightness property introduced by W. Zhang.
+Suppose that $\DT$ is a Bauer simplex, i.e., $\eD$ is closed.
+Let $K$ and $F$ be two disjoint closed subsets of $\eD.$ Then there exists $f\in \Aff(\DT)$ with $0\le f\le 1$ such that $f|_K=0$ and $f|_F=1.$ From (2) of Proposition \ref{Pquotientnorm}, one sees that a separable algebraically simple \CA\, $A$ with $T(A)=\DT$ has property (TE).
+Note that this holds without assuming strict comparison and surjectivity of $\Gamma.$ It is clear that property (TE) is closely related to some separation property of $T(A).$ It turns out that it also closely related to the tightness property introduced by W. Zhang (\cite{Zw}).
 We would like to look at this phenomenon in non-Bauer simplexes more closely.
 While these lines of discussion are not fully used in the proof of Theorem \ref{TM-2}, we believe the clarification and examples might be helpful for future study (in particular, when one attempts to remove the assumption that $\Gamma$ is surjective in the study of Toms-Winter conjecture).

 \begin{df} Fix a Choquet simplex $\Delta.$ Denote by $bd(\eD)=\overline{\eD}\setminus \eD.$

 (1) If there exists a compact subset $K\subset \eD$ such that $bd(\eD)\subset \overline{{\rm conv}(K)},$ we say that $\eD$ has property (T1).